steliannechita/which/README.md

 # Reasoning for the tech stack used

-I have decided to use React JS to build this app, more precisely create-react-app, because it has it's own setup, works with Typescript (more safety added by using types) and using React also reflects in a very fast application, meeting the crieteria of reusability and scalability.
+I have decided to use React JS to build this app, more precisely create-react-app, because it has it's own setup and works with Typescript (more safety added by using types).
+Using React also reflects in a very good performance of the app (check performance.png), meeting the crieteria of reusability and scalability.
-For styling, I have opted for styled-components as the style is scoped to component level, no risk of class names clashing if application scales up.
+For styling, I have opted for styled-components as we can keep the style scoped to component level, no risk of class names clashing if application scales up.

 ## The exercise